 TCS on Money Transfer Abroad from India – Simple Guide

-Since October 1 2020, Tax collected at source (TCS) is being levied on outward remittance transactions in India done under the LRS scheme of RBI.
+Since October 1 2020, Tax collected at source (TCS) has been levied on outward remittance transactions in India done under the LRS scheme of RBI.

-While you can later claim this additional TCS amount paid as credit or refund at the time of filing income tax returns, this has pushed the cost of doing money transfers abroad in India now compared to the past.
+While you can later claim this additional TCS amount paid as credit or refund at the time of filing income tax returns, this tax has increased the upfront cost of transferring money from India.

 So how much TCS do you have to pay on your money transfer abroad transactions?

-The percentage of tax collected on your transaction will depend on three things;
+The percentage of tax collected on your transaction will depend on 3 factors;

-Let us take a look at the amount of TCS collected for different purposes under the LRS scheme;
+Let us take a look at the amount of TCS collected for different purposes of money transfer abroad.

 1. TCS on Remittance